 Consumers can expect an architect to adhere to this Code and the Board will use the Code when considering a complaint against an architect.

-As part of the renewal process, architects are required to submit to the Board a signed record of their CPD activities undertaken in the past twelve months, no later than 31 January 2021.
+As part of the renewal process, architects are required to submit to the Board a signed record of their CPD activities undertaken in the past twelve months, no later than 31 January each year.

 In accordance with the AACA/RAIA Joint Policy on Continuing Professional Development (CPD) the expectation is that architects will complete at least twenty (20) hours per year – where one hour in training equates to one CPD point.
 Activities in each year should relate to a minimum of two units in the National Architecture Competency Standards – Design, Documentation, Practice Management and Project Management and whether it is formal or informal CPD.
 At least 10 hours of CPD is required to be Formal CPD.

 Architects Act 1929 – Amendment Bill 2020

 The Bill has received Royal Assent and will come into effect once the Regulations and associated documentation is finalised.

 The main changes contained in the amendment Bill included the introduction of Continuing Professional Development (CPD) and Professional Indemnity Insurance (PII) and allowing the Board to create Classes for registration with different practicing requirements.

 - Practicing Architect – required to be covered by Professional Indemnity Insurance, and comply with the Board’s CPD requirements

 - Non- practicing Architect – no PII requirements and must comply with the Board’s CPD requirements (Retired architects can apply for an exemption)

 - AMR Practising Architect – AMR legislation complying interstate architect